 Requirements For Legal Aid

-How Do You Know If One Qualifies For Legal Aid?
+How Do You Know If You Qualify For Legal Aid?

 - Legal Help/ consultation – Explanation of your rights and legal advice for your specific legal troubles.